Written by: Christy Ip, LEED AP BD+C, LEED AP ID+C, WELL AP, Fitwel Ambassador, ActiveScore AP, LFA, Sustainability Lead | EXP

-Organizational leaders understand that the physical and mental wellness of their people has a direct impact on organizational performance and a healthy and engaged workforce can have a positive effect on a company’s financial performance.
+Organizational leaders understand that the physical and mental wellness of their people directly impacts organizational performance and a healthy and engaged workforce can positively affect a company’s financial performance.
 A company that invests in employees’ health and wellness and fosters well-being can result in increased focus and higher engagement as well as an increase in employee retention rates and attracting top talent.

 Fostering a Healthy Workspace